Understanding the Risk vs Reward for Deere & Company (DE)

 Analysts’ Opinion on Deere & Company (NYSE:DE)

-Many brokerage firms have already submitted their reports for DE stocks, with JP Morgan repeating the rating for DE shares by setting it to “Underweight”.
-The predicted price for DE socks in the upcoming period according to JP Morgan is $160 based on the research report published on August 13, 2020.
+Many brokerage firms have already submitted their reports for DE stocks, with BofA Securities repeating the rating for DE shares by setting it to “Buy”.
+The predicted price for DE socks in the upcoming period according to BofA Securities is $234 based on the research report published on August 24, 2020.

-Deutsche Bank, on the other hand, stated in their research note that they expect to see DE stock at the price of $185.
-The rating they have provided for DE stocks is “Hold” according to the report published on August 12, 2020.
+Barclays, on the other hand, stated in their research note that they expect to see DE stock at the price of $215, previously predicting the value of $180.
+The rating they have provided for DE stocks is “Overweight” according to the report published on August 24, 2020.

-Robert W. Baird gave “ Outperform” rating to DE stocks, setting the target price at $189 in the report published on July 13, 2020.
+JP Morgan gave “ Underweight” rating to DE stocks, setting the target price at $160 in the report published on August 13, 2020.

 DE Stock Insider Trading

-Reports are indicating that there were more than several insider trading activities at Deere & Company (DE), starting from Reed Cory J, who sold 2,957 shares at the price of $185.00 back on Aug 10.
-After this action, Rushing now owns 19,949 shares of Deere & Company, valued at $547,045 with the latest closing price.
+Reports are indicating that there were more than several insider trading activities at Deere & Company (DE), starting from Howze Marc A, who sold 7,996 shares at the price of $208.17 back on Aug 25.
+After this action, Rushing now owns 14,444 shares of Deere & Company, valued at $1,664,511 with the latest closing price.

 DE Stock Fundamentals